david-hamoui/slwrds/README.md

 ## SLOW ROADS SOURCE CODE VER 1.01
 ### By RobertTBS -> This is a copy from RobertTBS.
 The original project is from Anslo (anslo.dev).
 I use this repository to mess around and see what tweaks I can bring to the game.

+### YOU CAN CHECK OUT MY TWEAKS AT https://david-hamoui.github.io/slwrds

 <br>
 <hr>
 This is the source code to Slow Roads.
 I looked through the code and developer console and downloaded the code and all dependancies.